Similarity-Distance-Magnitude Activations: Preliminaries

 \subsection{Setting}

-We consider the standard multi-class classification setting (e.g., predicting the binary sentiment of a movie review).
+We consider the standard multi-class classification setting.
 We are given a training dataset, $\trainSplit=\{(\vx_n, y_n)\}_{n=1}^{N}$ of inputs, $\vx \in \gX$, paired with their corresponding ground-truth discrete labels, $y \in \gY = \{1, \ldots, C\}$, and a labeled calibration dataset, $\calibrationSplit$, drawn from the same distribution as $\trainSplit$.
 We are then given a new test instance, $\vx$, from an unlabeled test set, $\testSplit$, and seek to estimate the label with a prediction, $\hat{y}$, via the un-normalized log probabilities (``logits'', informally) of a final linear layer: $\vz = \mW^T \vh + \vb$, where $\vh = \underlyingNetwork(\vx; \theta)$ is the final hidden state of a network parameterized by $\theta$.
-The discrete prediction is taken as $\hat{y} = \argmax{\vz}$; however, for learning $\theta$, $\mW$, and $\vb$, and for human decision-making, we also seek an estimate of the predictive uncertainty, $p(y \given \vx)$, which is typically obtained by normalizing $\vz$ via the $\softmax$ operation described next.
+The discrete prediction is taken as $\hat{y} = \argmax{\vz}$; however, for learning $\theta$, $\mW$, and $\vb$, and for human decision-making, we also seek an estimate of the predictive uncertainty, $p(y \given \vx)$, which is typically obtained by normalizing $\vz$ via the $\softmax$ activation described next.
 We will make a distinction between models, $\gM$ (defined by $\theta$, $\mW$, and $\vb$, and when applicable, the exemplar adaptor, described below), which produce the prediction, $\hat{y}$, and estimators, $\gE$, which provide an estimate of $p(y \given \vx)$, because different estimators can be used over the same model.